 And then the parent of Proverb’s son says,

 My son, if you will receive my sayings,

 Make your ear attentive to wisdom,

 And search for her as for hidden treasures;

 Then you will discern the fear of the LORD,

 From His mouth come knowledge and understanding.Proverbs 2: 1-6

 He just goes on from there with that triad of thought: knowledge, understanding, and wisdom.
 These three are inextricably linked to the concept of wisdom.
-As with the Classical Model we see the early stage of knowledge, which leads to understanding; and understanding leading to wisdom.
+This triad is evident in the Classical Model, too.
+We see the early stage of knowledge, which leads to understanding; and understanding, which leads to wisdom.
 The terms may change depending on the subject, but there is always this pattern building.

 Everywhere I looked to find out more about education, I kept finding this triad.
 I found it in books, in life, in art, in car repair – it was everywhere!
 The conclusion I settled upon was this –